Trade

 -

 Services play a vital role in the global economy.
-They generate more than two-thirds of global gross domestic product (GDP), attract over three-quarters of foreign direct investment in advanced economies, employ the most workers, and create the most new jobs worldwide.
+They generate more than two-thirds of global gross domestic product (GDP), attract over three-quarters of foreign direct investment in advanced economies, employ the most workers, and also create the most new jobs worldwide.
 In a modern digital economy, trade in services ensures access to information, skills and technology.
 Yet trade in services remains affected by a range of barriers that threaten to undermine these potential benefits.Learn more

 -